klappi-s/ippl-frk/VISUALISATION.md

 - **Connect** to ParaView GUI or a custom Trame web application

 The framework is based on ParaView Catalyst 2.0 and uses **Conduit** for data exchange.

+All code regarding this implementation can be found inside `ippl/src/Stream`.

 ---